top of page

 About Me

-Being on a boat is my happy place and I have had many amazing experiences at sea: from watching a large pod of Pacific-white-sided dolphins cooperatively hunt a shoal of sardines whilst listening to their communicative chatter on a hydrophone, to meeting the gaze of a bottlenose dolphin as it glides right by the side of the boat.
+Being on a boat is my happy place and I have had many amazing experiences at sea: from watching a large pod of Pacific-white-sided dolphins cooperatively hunt a shoal of sardines whilst listening to their communicative chatter on a hydrophone, to witnessing unique behaviours such as an infanticide attempt!

 bottom of page